-Visitors to central London hotels this winter season may be interested in attending the top five ice skating rinks in the capital as listed by Time Out magazine.
+Visitors to luxury hotels London this winter season may be interested in attending the top five ice skating rinks in the capital as listed by Time Out magazine.

 The London tourism experts highlight the best skating attractions the city has to offer, many of which are within the shadow of famous sightseeing destinations.